labib1910024/ECE-4124_1910024/Lab_01.md

 - **Ramp signal:** A ramp signal is a type of signal in which the amplitude varies linearly with time.
 The value is equal to time when 𝑡≥0 and value is 0 when t<0.

 - **Parabolic signal:** A parabolic signal is a type of continuous-time signal whose amplitude varies quadratically with time.
-It represents the value (t^2)/2  when  𝑡≥0 and values are equal to 0 when t<0.
+It represents the value t<sup>2</sup>/2  when  𝑡≥0 and values are equal to 0 when t<0.

 - **Signum function:** The signum function, often denoted as sgn(𝑡) or sgn(𝑥), is a mathematical function that returns the sign of a real number 𝑥.

 - **Exponential function:** A exponential signal is a type of signal whose amplitude varies exponentially with time.
-It is expressed as: x(t)= e^αt
+It is expressed as: x(t)= e<sup>αt</sup>

 - **Rectangular signal:** It is also known as a square wave and is a type of signal that alternates between two constant amplitude levels over time.
 It is characterized by having equal durations of high and low states.